 Last week, Google announced it was appealing the French data authority’s decision to fine Google for refusing to delete links globally.
 With the right to be forgotten (RTBF) debate thus back in the news, this post takes the opportunity to map the lay of the land to date.

 It’s an extended news roundup with plenty of debate between me and Nuala O’Connor, the President and CEO of the Center for Democracy and Technology (CDT).
 We debate whether and how CDT should pay more attention to Chinese technology abuses and examine the EU ministers’ long list of privacy measures to be rolled back and security measures to be beefed up in the wake of the Brussels and Paris Daesh attacks.

 What kind of internet world order does China want, and will it succeed?
 That’s the question we ask Adam Segal, Maurice R. Greenberg Senior Fellow at the Council on Foreign Relation and author of The Hacked World Order.

 What is the most surprising discovery a law firm partner makes when he jumps to the National Security Agency?
 I direct that and other questions at Glenn Gerstell, who has just finished six months in the job as General Counsel at the National Security Agency.

-Since the Right to be Forgotten apparently does not require deletion from the World Wide Web of the information itself, there seems to be a business model in this rule for some enterprising party.
+According to a European Commission fact sheet on the Right to Be Forgotten, “individuals have the right - under certain conditions - to ask search engines to remove links with personal information about them.”
+Since this right apparently does not require deletion from the World Wide Web of that information itself, there seems to be a business model in this rule for some enterprising party.

 Steptoe Cyberlaw Podcast, Episode #83: An Interview with Bruce Schneier at "Privacy.
 Security.
 Risk.
 2015"